 Our department is 100% ASL – Interpreter Training certified, so you can be confident that our courses will prepare you for the real working world of being an interpreter.

 Learn More about the ASL Department

-Every ASL student with prior knowledge of ASL or transferred ASL credits will be required to schedule the ASL Level Placement Exam.
+Every ASL student with prior knowledge of ASL or transferred ASL credits will be required to schedule the ASL Course Challenge Exam.
 Because of the unique nature of our curriculum, only select course work can be considered for transfer credits.

 New students should meet with an AoS Advisor to discuss your plan.
 Transfer students and any students who have completed at least ASL 3 with at least 30 credits should request a Department Advising appointment with Dr. Anderson.